eonurk/cinaR/README.md

 ## 6 chr1_177935969_177936852     chr1 177935969 177936852   884
 ```

+> Since the comparison is `B6_NZO`, if fold-changes are positive it
+> means they are more accesible in B6 compared to NZO and vice versa for
+> negative values\!

 and here is a little overview for enrichment analyses results:

 ``` r